xodivorce/personal-todo-list-application/README.md

 ### 📝 License & Usage

 This project is licensed under the [**MIT License**](LICENSE.txt).
-You are free to use, modify, and distribute the code as permitted by the MIT License.
+You are free to use, modify, and distribute this code for personal or commercial purposes, as long as you include the original copyright and license notice in any copies or substantial portions of the software.

 **🌟 Like this project?
 Please consider giving it a star to show your support!**